Motion-aware Dynamic Graph Neural Network for Video Compressive Sensing: Conclusions

 \section{Conclusions}

-{We present a motion-aware dynamic graph to capture non-local meaningful related dependencies regardless of the distance in space and time, under the guidance of the motion information across video frames.
-The proposed MadyGraph is an efficient, generic, and ``plug-and-play" module, which can be generalized to any backbone network to boost the reconstruction performance of video compressive sensing.
-The experimental results on both simulation and real SCI data demonstrate the effectiveness and efficiency of the proposed MadyGraph.
-In addition to the study focusing on the video SCI system in this paper, MadyGraph can potentially extend to a wider range of application scenarios in the future, wherever non-local modeling is critical.}
+In this paper, we present MadyGraph, a motion-aware dynamic graph, for snapshot compressive imaging.
+The proposed model aims to capture non-local meaningful related dependencies regardless of the distance in space and time, under the guidance of the motion information across video frames.
+Our proposed MadyGraph first provides initial prediction, then decodes the predicted video and physical masks together, successively performs the motion-aware dynamic node sampling to establish the graph model, and finally aggregates fine-grained residual information for video reconstruction.
+The experimental results on both simulation, real, grayscale, and color SCI data demonstrate the effectiveness and efficiency of the proposed MadyGraph.
+By exploring the non-local spatial-temporal correlations across video frames, MadyGraph achieves superior results on multiple video SCI reconstruction tasks, particularly in complex and high-speed motion scenes.
+Furthermore, the graph module can be flexibly generalized to the other models, while enjoying fast inference speed.

+However, there still remain several gaps between practical applications and current research~\cite{zhang2022compressive,suo2023computational}.
+One challenge lies in the fact that current reconstruction models mainly follow a `one-to-one' pipeline, where the well-trained models only match with a single SCI system.
+A promising and challenging research direction is the ‘one-to-many’ setting, where a single model can effectively reconstruct videos from different SCI systems without additional training.
+Another critical challenge is the increasingly severe computational burden posed by larger deep models, particularly in the context of real-time video reconstruction on edge devices or small terminal devices.
+With powerful modeling capabilities, MadyGraph may potentially drive the solution to those challenges in future research~\cite{Wang_2023_CVPR}.

+{Overall, we hope to introduce a novel way for modeling non-local spatial-temporal correlations for video {compressive imaging}.
+Furthermore, MadyGraph can potentially extend to a wider range of application scenarios in the future, wherever non-local modeling plays a pivotal role.}